-The United Kingdom’s most likeable pop star, Jessie Ware is charming where other mainstream acts leave me cold.
+The United Kingdom’s most likeable pop star, Jessie Ware is charming while other mainstream acts leave me cold.
 She has a gorgeous voice, but she’s closer to the sophisticated poise of Sade than the vocal histrionics of Celine Dion.
-Ware’s body of work – dance-pop and blue-eyed soul – is tuneful and heartfelt.
+Ware’s work – dance-pop and blue-eyed soul – is tuneful and heartfelt.

 Ware is from a prominent family – her father is a BBC reporter and her sister is an actor.
 Ware’s appeal, however, comes from a down-to-earth charm.
 She worked as a sports journalist before launching a music career.
 Her songs reflect a settled domestic life, while she hosts a cooking podcast with her mother in her spare time.

-I usually refrain from making best song lists for artists who are still in their prime.
-It creates work for myself, as I have to go back and change them later as they release more material.
-But in this case, it feels right – Ware already has a killer ten best songs.
-Although Ware’s a successful album artist in the UK, where all four of her albums have reached the top ten, she’s only enjoyed one top 30 single.
+I usually refrain from making song lists for artists still in their prime.
+It creates work, as I have to go back and change them later as they release more material.
+But in this case, it feels right – Ware already has ten killer best songs.
+Ware’s a successful album artist in the UK, where all four of her albums have reached the top ten, but she’s only enjoyed one top 30 single.

 10 Best Jessie Ware Songs